zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlsql/omlsql.md

-# Title of the Lab
+# Introduction to Oracle Machine Learning for SQL

 ## Introduction